Will Haskell

 William Haskell (born June 28, 1996) is an American politician and a former member of the Connecticut State Senate, representing District 26 from 2019 to 2023.
 The district includes the towns of Redding, Ridgefield, Wilton, and parts of Bethel, Weston, Westport, and New Canaan.
-The 26th District has not been represented by another Democrat since 1973.
 Haskell is a member of the Democratic Party, and was a member of the State Senate Democratic Caucus.
+When Haskell originally won election to the 26th District, he became the first Democrat to represent the district in over 50 years.

 Education

 Haskell attended school in the Westport Public School System and graduated from Staples High School in 2014, where he was an active member of Staples Players, the student theater group.
 He attended Georgetown University majoring in Government and minoring in Journalism.
 He graduated Phi Beta Kappa in May 2018, shortly after launching his campaign in March of that same year.
 He hired his college roommate as his campaign manager.
-He plans on attending law school in New York City following the conclusion of his state senate term in 2023.
+He planned attending law school in New York City following the conclusion of his state senate term in 2023.
+In 2023, he attended the New York University School of Law and graduated in May 2025.
 He is the youngest of four brothers.